shane-borden/sqlScripts/README.md

 This SQL Script Toolkit is a "free to use" script (Covered by the Apache 2.0 License) that collects diagnostic Information from the target DBMS System.

+Some of the scripts contained in this collection have been modified from other scripts available in the public domain.
 Every effort has been made to credit original authors where practical.

 ## Steps